gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now [CodeNarc](http://codenarc.sourceforge.net/)'s default version has been upgraded to 1.0, enjoy!

-### Richer task inputs
+### Use of runtime types when declaring `@Nested` task inputs

-The detection of task input and output annotations for `@Nested` properties now works on the runtime type of the nested bean.
+When analyzing @Nested task properties for declared input and output sub-properties, Gradle used to only observe the declared type of the property.
-Earlier Gradle versions used the declared type for detecting annotations.
-Moreover, `Iterable`s can now be annotated with `@Nested` and each element of the iterable will be added as a separate nested input.

-This allows for richer modelling inputs and solves some problems on how to declare inputs which are only determined by subclasses.
+This meant ignoring any sub-properties declared by a runtime sub-type.
+Since Gradle 4.5, Gradle uses the [type of the actual value instead](userguide/more_about_tasks.html#sec:task_input_nested_inputs), and hence can discover all sub-properties declared this way.
+This allows for a few new tricks.

-### Rich Java compiler arguments
+#### Rich Java compiler arguments

-As a first use-case of richer task inputs, the `CompileJava` task now supports richer compiler arguments.
-It declares a property [`CompileJava.options.compilerArgumentProviders`](dsl/org.gradle.api.tasks.compile.CompileOptions.html#org.gradle.api.tasks.compile.CompileOptions:compilerArgumentProviders), which allows to add instances implementing [`CompilerArgumentProvider`](javadoc/org/gradle/api/tasks/compile/CompilerArgumentProvider.html) and then adds the necessary command line arguments.
+When you have to expose a file location to your annotation processor, it is essential for Gradle to learn about this additional input (or output).
+Without tracking the location and contents of the given file (or directory), features like incremental build and task output caching cannot function correctly.
+Before Gradle 4.5 you had to let Gradle know manually by calling `compileJava.inputs.file(...)` or similar.

+Gradle 4.5 introduces a better way to handle this situation by modeling the annotation processor as a [`CompilerArgumentProvider`](javadoc/org/gradle/api/tasks/compile/CompilerArgumentProvider.html).
+This approach allows the declaration of complex inputs and outputs, just like how you would declare `@InputFile` and `@OutputDirectory` properties on the task type.

 For example, to declare annotation processor arguments, it is now be possible to do the following: